racingDeveloper/tell-dont-ask-kata/README.md

 ## Contribute
 If you would like to contribute to this kata adding new cases or smells: please open a pull request!

-## Feedback
-Feedback is welcome!

-How did you find the kata?
-Did you learn anything from it?

-Please contact me on twitter [@racingDeveloper](https://twitter.com/racingDeveloper) or use the GitHub repo wiki!